akbng/lambda-zip-extractor/README.md

 This is a lambda function to extract zip files from and back to s3 bucket.

 ## How to use the function
-- Clone this repository, then compress the files into a zip file.
+- Clone this repository, run `npm install` then compress all the files into a zip file.
 - Go to **AWS console** visit the lambda functions section and then create a new lambda function.
 - Give a name to the Lambda Function and make sure the correct permissions are set to access the **S3 and CloudWatch services**.
 CloudWatch services are required to monitor the lambda function.
 - Create the Function.